 Mission Statement

-As a team, we go beyond completing the tasks assigned.
-With our diverse backgrounds and experiences, we are equipped to handle all challenges presented.
-Punctuality and communication are paramount to our team’s success and end goals.
+Team 502 goes beyond completing the tasks assigned.
+With diverse backgrounds and experiences, the team is equipped to handle all challenges presented.
+Punctuality and communication are paramount to the team’s success and goals.

 Team Roles

 The following section includes all student team members assigned roles and responsibilities.